 She thought it through, then ran it past Miles.

-‘You know what it all looks like to me – everyone has done something naughty, people find out and use it, there’s all sorts of blackmail and cross blackmail.
-There could be two or three killers facing ruin.
+‘Yes I know, it could be any of them.
+You know what it looks like to me, Miles – everyone has done something naughty, therefore blackmail is always on … but this is cross blackmail.
+There could be two or three killers in this, each stopping someone else.
 And so the process continues without end.
-Someone gets the top job, the 2IC has the dirt … and so on.’
+Someone gets the top job, the 2IC has the dirt … what a life.’

 ‘I’ll need to call.’

-‘I do … er … have to make some calls along the way to ensure my safety – it’s on a no-call, come-in-and-rescue-me basis.’
+‘I do … er … have to make some calls along the way to ensure my safety – it’s on a no-call, come in and rescue me basis.’

 ‘I’m sorry,’ smiled Glendinning, looking from one to the other, ‘I’m not kidding about the support.
 I need to check in.’

 ‘No, we’re sorry, Paul.
 You can call now and then again at the other end.
 You knew what the terms were.’

 He was in a pickle.
 To be fair, with all the deaths, he might well have thought he was next, they could see the cogs turning, his hands clasped and unclasped.
 ‘One call you say?’